 An oral examination in the early stages of the illness is highly important, so if you’re a cancer patient or you know somebody that is going through that situation, the best thing you can do is recommend a clinic with experience on the matter.

 Dental hygienists often serve as primary oral health care providers for women undergoing breast cancer therapy and the staff of Trust Dental Care in Tijuana is qualified to do so with the best team of dentist in Mexico, people who care about you and your health located just five minutes away from the border

-An effective communication between the oncologist and the dentist is also primordial for the patient health.
+Effective communication between the oncologist and the dentist is also primordial for patient health.
 This teaming will help to identify the dental needs that could increase the risk of getting any of the problems we mentioned previously before it is too late and make irreversible changes to the appearance of your smile.

-As this appears to be a guideline void that does not seem to be accomplished in some clinics, surely doesn’t happen in Trust Dental Care.
-We are ruled by the American norms with the top tier technology to bring you a long lasting result of the treatment with better prices than the United States.
+As this appears to be a guideline void that does not seem to be accomplished in some clinics, it surely doesn’t happen in Trust Dental Care.
+We are ruled by the American norms with the top tier technology to bring you a long-lasting result of the treatment with better prices than the United States.

 We know it, It isn’t fair that besides worrying about the overwhelming consequences of cancer treatments, the patient has to feel distressed for their dental health problems, that is why we would like you to let us take care of that issue and grant us the facility to give you that peace of mind you need and the smile you desire.